June 22, 2022

 - Faster cluster creation.
 Create most clusters in under five minutes.

 - Preview release updated to version 2.13.1.
-New free clusters automatically use the new version.
+New Sandbox clusters automatically use the new version.
 Existing clusters will be upgraded in the coming weeks.

-- Stable release updated to version 2.12.3 for standard clusters.
-New standard clusters use the new version by default.
+- Stable release updated to version 2.12.3 for Dedicated clusters.
+New Dedicated clusters use the new version by default.
 Existing clusters will be upgraded in the coming weeks.

 - Cloud Shell is now available for clusters in a VPC.